dwellir-public/rpc-endpoint-db-operator/README.md

     curl http://localhost:5000/protected-route -H 'Authorization: Bearer <token>'

+### Query the InfluxDB via the command line

+TODO!

 ## Grafana

+An intention of this application is to gain a good monitoring overview through Grafana.

 ### Adding the datasource

+- Enter the Grafana web GUI.
+- Go to the 'Add datasource' section.
 - Select InfluxDB as the datasource type.
-- Use Flux as the query language.
+- Set Flux as the query language.
 - Set the host IP and port (default port is 8086).
-- Add the InflluxDB details, including the token generated when setting up the database.
+- Add the InfluxDB details, including the token generated when setting up the database.

 ![Example image](grafana-datasource-setup.png?raw=true "Example image")